sde-coursepack/sde-coursepack.github.io/modules/design/_posts/2000-01-25-Inhertiance-Flaws.md

     }
 }
 ```
 ...still works exactly the same.
 Only now, `FullFileReader` is a *composition* of BufferedReader rather than a child class.
 This means if, for whatever reason, `BufferedReader` changed the interface of `lines()`, we still get the benefit of encapsulating this change inside of `FullFileReader`, but we don't have to worry about if `BufferedReader` adds an abstract method that the child must implement, for example.

 Because `FullFileReader` is no longer *extending* `BufferedReader`, and inheriting a ton of hard to find code/fields/etc., it's just *using* it.

+You might say "but wait, that means I can't use polymorphism to treat a `FullFileReader` like a `BufferedReader`."
+Okay.
+Then don't.
+If you need a `BufferedReader` then...just use a `BufferedReader`.
+The only thing the polymorphism gave you was a confusing `super` call in constructor and a bunch of invisible data. **Nothing of value was lost.**

-In short, before considering adding functions to a class, consider just adding the class to your functions.
+In short, before considering adding functions to a class via inheritance, consider just adding the class to your functions via aggregation.

 ## The dangers of inheritance